Defining the Environmental Benefits of Dredged Sediments in Benefit-Cost Ratio Calculation

 The Approach

-The Institute is partnering with the GOMA Habitat Resources Team Regional Sediment Management working group to identify and evaluate benefits of beneficial use and RSM that are undervalued in BCR calculations, determine factors leading to increased benefits or reduced costs; and to develop best practice guidance for more comprehensively and accurately capturing those benefits.
-The project includes:
+The Institute partnered with the GOAA Habitat Resources Team Regional Sediment Management working group to identify and evaluate benefits of beneficial use and RSM that are undervalued in BCR calculations, determine factors leading to increased benefits or reduced costs; and develop best practice guidance for more comprehensively and accurately capturing those benefits.
+The project included:

-- Establishing an advisory group of decision-makers, practitioners, and stakeholders involved with sediment placement in the Gulf of Mexico, who will provide subject matter expertise and input on sediment valuation;
+• An advisory group of decision-makers, practitioners, and stakeholders involved with sediment placement in the Gulf of America was established to provide subject matter expertise and input on sediment valuation.

-- Identifying 3-4 sediment placement and/or beneficial use case studies that are diverse in spatial scale, location, and types of habitat created (Gulf-facing beaches, barrier island restoration, marsh);
+• Three sediment placement case studies, selected for their diversity in spatial scale, location, and the types of habitat created (Gulf-facing beaches, barrier island restoration, marsh).

-- Reanalyzing the case studies for more comprehensive consideration of the benefits provided by sediment placement, including storm surge and wave attenuation; recreational use; and creation (or increases in the connectivity) of habitats of various types;
+• The case studies reanalysis to provide a more comprehensive consideration of the benefits of sediment placement, including storm surge and wave attenuation, recreational use, and the creation or improved connectivity of various habitat types.

-- Evaluating the factors and efficiencies that led to overall cost reductions within the project, such as use of alternative dredging equipment;
+• Factors and efficiencies that led to overall cost reductions within the projects—such as the use of alternative dredging equipment—were evaluated.

-This project will provide practitioners with guidance that enables more widespread use of RSM and beneficial use of dredged material that is consistent with holistic management of sediment as a valuable and limited resource.
+The completed project provided practitioners with guidance to support more widespread and informed use of RSM and beneficial use of dredged material—consistent with the holistic management of sediment as a valuable and limited resource.